hirememorey/resume-reverse-engineering/PROJECT_STATUS.md

 # Project Status & Current State

-## Project Completion Status: ✅ COMPLETE + ATS TESTING
+## Project Completion Status: ✅ COMPLETE + ATS OPTIMIZATION

-All major issues have been resolved and the project is fully functional with comprehensive ATS testing capabilities.
+All major issues have been resolved and the project is fully functional with comprehensive ATS testing capabilities and **100/100 ATS compatibility**.

 ## What Was Accomplished